Search

 In short, check fraud is a costly and frustrating time sink for businesses with potentially long-lasting repercussions.

 Postal Inspectors recover more than $1 billion in counterfeit checks and money orders annually.
-You can help prevent check fraud at your organization with the following tips.
+We believe the following actions will help prevent check fraud at your organization.

 Mailbox Visits